boulund/restic-backup/README.md

 2. Create a file with encyption password in plaintext in `/root/.restic_password`, with permissions `600`.

-The script `initalize_restic_b2_repo.sh` initalizes the Backblaze B2 bucket as a Restic repo according to the instructions in the [Restic docs](https://restic.readthedocs.io/en/stable/030_preparing_a_new_repo.html#backblaze-b2).
+`initalize_restic_b2_repo.sh` initalizes the Backblaze B2 bucket as a Restic repo according to the instructions in the [Restic docs](https://restic.readthedocs.io/en/stable/030_preparing_a_new_repo.html#backblaze-b2).
 It reads application keys and Restic repo password from the configuration files created in the two steps above.
 The init script makes a quick check to see if a repo already exists, so it should be idempotent and safe to accidentally run again.
 Double check the settings in `common.sh` before running the initalization script.

 ## Automate backups